indapa/resume/Amit_Indap_resume.md

 Experience
 ----------

 ## Principal Scientist
 Pfizer Cancer Vaccines and Immunotherapeutics

 San Diego, California
-May 2019 - current
+September 2016 - current

-## Senior Scientist
-Pfizer Cancer Vaccines and Immunotherapeutics

-San Diego, California
-September 2016 - April 2019
+- Promoted from Senior Scientist May 2019

 - Responsible for bioinformatics analyses in support of preclincal cancer vaccine programs

 - Implemented diverse repoitoire of analytical pipelines for long-read denovo assembly, bulk RNA-seq, epitope prediction

-- Identified gene candidates for cell line engineering through the analysis of transcriptome profiling
+- Identified gene candidates for cell line engineering through the analysis of transcriptome profiling and hierarchical clustering

 - Identified antigen candidates for in-vitro and in-vivo testing in support of cancer vaccine development using epitope prediction, transcriptome profiling, and somatic mutation identification of murine and human data sets